fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2021 Transcript.md

 Mark Dennison

 Thank you, and good morning.
 I'm Mark Dennison.
-I'm the General Counsel and the Corporate Secretary for Constellation Software.
+I'm the General Counsel and the Corporate Secretary for [[Constellation Software]].
 Mark Leonard, Constellation's President, has asked me to act as the Chairman of this Annual Meeting.

 Jamal Baksh will act as secretary of the meeting.
 I ask Shirley Tom and Amanda Castellano of Computershare to act as scrutineers and to compute the votes of any polls taken at the meeting.